Combe Martin History Glossary

 Geology of Combe Martin in North Devon

-…the Devonian Period and sculpted by the Variscan Orogeny.
-The area features diverse formations: Hangman Sandstone, Combe Martin Slates and Limestones, and Morte Slates, yielding mineral…
+…character were shaped by its geology, formed during the Devonian Period and sculpted by the Variscan Orogeny.
+The area features diverse formations: Hangman Sandstone, Combe Martin Slate…

 Combe Martin Landmarks